matter-labs/zksync-era/docs/src/guides/advanced/90_advanced_debugging.md

 import os
 import lldb

-# Read the .env file and store the key-value pairs in a array with format ["key=value"]
+# Read the .env file and store the key-value pairs in an array with format ["key=value"]
 env_array = []
 with open(os.path.join("etc/env/l2-inits/dev.init.env")) as f:
     for line in f: